-1. To find out how the concept of hegemonic masculinity is represented in two Thai action films: Ong Bak (Muay Thai Warrior 2003, dir.
+- To find out how the concept of hegemonic masculinity is represented in two Thai action films: Ong Bak (Muay Thai Warrior 2003, dir.
 Prachya Pinkaew) and The Legend of King Naresuan: The Elephant Duel (2014, dir.
-Chatri Chalerm Yukol),

-2. To explore the action hero's subjectivity through psychoanalytic notions of autonomy and lack,

-3. To analyse how class affects the representation of the action hero.
+Chatri Chalerm Yukol), - 2.
+To explore the action hero's subjectivity through psychoanalytic notions of autonomy and lack, - 3.
+To analyse how class affects the representation of the action hero.

-The context of Thai masculinity
+3 The Context of Thai Masculinity

 Manas Kingchan (personal communication, October 1, 2012), a film archivist, has written in one of his unpublished articles on early Thai action cinema that since the early action film genre emerged out of melodrama, which is kroprot or of mixed genre convention, identification of a film as belonging to the action genre or not was often done by reference to its title, in addition to its narrative.
 That is to say the titles of early action films are relevant to their generic categorization.
 Noteworthily, the terms addressing the hero, as shown in the film title, are also indicative of the ideological type of action heroes of a particular epoch.
-Those terms -nakleng, suphapburut and singh or suea -, which roughly connote mixed characteristics of a ruffian-like, gentlemanly and brave (and powerful) hero, respectively, recurrently appear in several action films' titles.
+Those terms-nakleng, suphapburut and singh3 or suea4-, which roughly connote mixed characteristics of a ruffian-like, gentlemanly and brave (and powerful) hero, respectively, recurrently appear in several action films' titles.
 To give some examples of films in which Mitr Chaibuncha, who is dubbed as a legendary action hero, had acted in: Chao Nakleng (1959, dir.
 Sek Dusit), Singh Diew (1962, dir.
 Sor Asananchinda), Singh La Singh (1964, dir.
 Neramit), Suphapburut Nakleng (1965, dir.
 Sor Asanachinda).
-The last mentioned film is of particular interest as its title seemingly reflects a kind of paradoxical hero who possesses both gentlemanly (suphap burut) and ruffian-like (nakleng) qualities.
-The normalisation of these terms of reference to the action film hero is critically related to the socio- political context of the period.
-Years under military dictatorship, from the 1958 coup to the 1973 student's movement, not only led to the production of popular 'escapist' movies which were enjoyed by a wide audience, they also led to the formulation of a type of action hero who is brave, ready to act/fight (singh/suea) and chivalric (suphapburut) or as being equivalently dubbed in Thai as nakleng, as described above.
-Interestingly enough, it can also be said that the term nakleng is indeed a broadly cultural concept under which suphapburut (the gentleman) and singh/suea (the brave) are generically subsumed.
-At one point, the term nakleng itself conveyed a negative connotation because it referred to someone (most often a man) who has a tendency to pick fights or gets himself into certain (troubled) confrontations.
-Hence, the manifestation of the nakleng quality in the film hero is similarly reflected in films bearing these respective terms, nakleng, suphapburut, singh or suea, in their titles.
+The last mentioned film is of particular interest as its title seemingly reflects a kind of paradoxical hero who possesses both gentlemanly (suphap burut) and ruffian-like (nakleng)

+3 The word's literal meaning is lion but this term can also refer to a man who is brave and takes pride in his dignity.